GodotVR/godot_arcore/README.md

 ## Setup

-There is a separate readme in the branch [improve_instructions](https://github.com/LucaJunge/godot_arcore/blob/improve_instructions/SETUP.md) that tries to combine the setup instructions from multiple commits and branches into one document.
+There is a separate setup readme available at [SETUP.md](./SETUP.md) that tries to combine the setup instructions from multiple commits and branches into one document.
 Check it out.

 Clone the repository and **initialise the submodules** with `git submodule update --init --recursive`.